WladimirW/netnei/README.md

 It includes the complete, working script and example images from the presentation.
 It also includes a tutorial on how to create the script for yourself and learn the basics of how to access Azure resources.
 The tutorial is divided into several steps. **Start by cloning this repository onto your computer**.
 (If you're new to Github, you can also simply download it).
 Then continue with step 0 and work your way up.
 Every step_\* folder contains a readme file with specific instructions.
+*The Azure service used in this tutorial is currently in the preview state, so be aware, that sudden changes in the recognition results are possible*

-## Step 0 -- Setup Azure, setup Python and run a small Python script
+## Step 0 -- Setup Azure, setup Python and run the most basic Azure call

 [Step 0](https://github.com/volkerhielscher/netnei/blob/master/tutorial/step_0/)